sethreidnz/redux-react-introduction-tutorial/00-1-Flux.md

 ### Stores

 This is where data is stored and flows *from* the store into the views.
 The views cannot directory update the state, instead they do this through dispatching an action.
-The store registered callbacks with the dispatcher which are functions that take an action type.
+The store registers callbacks with the dispatcher.
+These callbacks are just functions that take an action type.
 Inside this function there is a switch statement determining what will happen to the store's state as a result of the action.

 ### Dispatcher

-As described when an event or a user interaction occurs the component will emmit an `Action`, the event is 'dispatched' and any callbacks registered by the `Stores` are run with the dispatched action as a parameter.
+When an event or a user interaction occurs the component will emmit an `Action` via the dispatcher and any callbacks registered by the `Stores` are run with the dispatched action as a parameter.
 Once the store's callback(s) have been run then the new state will flow into the views.
-There is only one dispatcher in an application.
+One thing to note is that there is only one dispatcher in an application.

 ### What if a component wants to update the state?

-The only way that a view can update the state is via and action.
+The only way that a view can update the state is via an action.
 The store does not have any direct set methods and the only thing that can act on the state are callbacks registered with the dispatcher.

 ![Flux uni-directional flow](images/plux-uni-directional-flow-2.png)